Targeted Ketogenic Diet – Overview

 All those who are into a high-intensity workout regime and don’t feel it is easy with the standard keto diet can opt for the targeted keto diet.

-While you will be provided with sufficient energy in carbs intake, you won’t feel dizzy and low during your workout sessions.
+While you will be provided sufficient energy in carbs intake, you won’t feel dizzy and low during your workout sessions.

 The targeted keto diet is also recommended for people experiencing certain cardiovascular issues while on a keto diet.